Skelly0/Publicia/documentation/Publicia Documentation.md

 1. User sends a query (message or command)
 2. Bot processes the query using a direct search approach (simplified from earlier versions)
-3. Enhanced search finds relevant documents and images
+3. Enhanced search finds relevant documents and images using both embedding similarity and BM25 keyword matching
-4. Search results are prepared as context
+4. Search results with contextual enhancements are prepared as context
 5. User's conversation history is added for continuity
 6. AI model generates response based on all context
 7. Response is sent back to user, potentially with images